Indk0/FinMeBlog/README.md

 #### Should Have: Should blogs may contain guides and tips to help readers take actionable steps on their personal finances.
 #### Could Have: Readers can also create accounts from which they can post blogs and comment
 ### Future consideration are listed at the bottom of this ReadMe file.

 ### Inspiration
-#### The inspiration from for this blog comes from a similiar site called Yahoo Finance, I have used Yahoo Finance in the past to read on news regarding the economy and the financial health of American technology companies.
-The key difference is that FinMe will be tailored more towards to personal finance instead of the American stock market.
+#### The inspiration for this blog comes from a site called Yahoo Finance, I have used Yahoo Finance in the past to read on news regarding the economy and the financial health of American technology companies.
+The key difference is that FinMe Blog will be tailored more towards to personal finance instead of the American stock market.

 #### Yahoo Finance is more geared towards readers who have an advanced knowledge in topics such as the economy and the American stock market, FinMe will be aimed at readers who are at the beginning stages of their personal financial journey to advanced readers who might want to use FinMe as an analysis platform to gauge on consumer interest.